Jon-Flan/NeuralNetwork-FeedForward/README.md

 # NeuralNetwork-FeedForward
- A simple FeedForward Neaural Network
+ A simple template for FeedForward Neaural Network in Javascript that can be ran in the browser